-Václav Klaus served as the first prime minster of the Czech Republic from 1992 until 1998.
-He is also the longest serving prime minister in the history of the country, having spent 5 years, 364 days in office.
+Václav Klaus served as the first prime minister of the Czech Republic from 1992 until 1998.
+He is also the longest-serving prime minister in the history of the country, having spent 5 years, 364 days in office.
 He was the last prime minister of the Czech Republic before the dissolution of Czechoslovakia and then continued to serve as prime minister of an independent Czech Republic.
 Klaus played a key role in dissolving Czechoslovakia as his party the Civic Democratic Party (ODS) won twice as many seats as the second place party the Movement for a Democratic Slovakia (HZDS) in the 1992 elections.
-Klaus need HZDS support to form a coalition government, but told their leader Vladimir Meciar that unless the HZDS was willing to agree to the countries forming a tighter federation that the countries should part ways, which is what happened.
-Towards the end of Klaus's time as prime minister Czech President Václav Havel massively criticized Klaus' voucher privatization policy of what had been previously state-owned enterprises, saying that it was causing economic difficulties for the country.
-At the end of 1997, several opponents in Klaus's ODS party forced him to step down to due his connection with accusations of funding irregularities in the ODS.
-Klaus stepped down as prime minister on January 2nd, 1998, but would go on to become the country's second president.

 Prime Ministers Of The Czech Republic (Czechia) Since 1993